paudley/py_qa/ref_docs/python/Python_DEPENDENCY_INJECTOR_GUIDE.md

   container.config.api.timeout.from_env("TIMEOUT", as\_=int, default=5)\
   container.config.feature.enabled.from_env("ENABLE_FEATURE", as\_=bool, default=False)

 - **Environment Variable Interpolation:** This powerful feature allows you to embed environment variable lookups directly within your YAML or INI files.
-The syntax is ${ENV_VAR} for a required variable or ${ENV_VAR:default_value} to provide a fallback.
+The syntax is ${ENV_VAR} for a required variable or $\{ENV_VAR:default_value} to provide a fallback.
 This allows for a base configuration file to be checked into version control, with sensitive or environment-specific values being injected from the environment at runtime.13\
   **config.yml with interpolation:**\
   YAML\
   database:\
   host: ${DB_HOST:localhost}
-  port: ${DB_PORT:5432}\
+  port: $\{DB_PORT:5432}\
-  password: ${DB_PASSWORD} # This must be set in the environment
+  password: \$\{DB_PASSWORD} # This must be set in the environment

   When container.config.from_yaml("config.yml") is called, the provider will automatically substitute these placeholders with the corresponding environment variable values.